 Players in the U.S. are limited in their options for making deposits and withdrawals to online poker rooms.
 The most common online poker deposit option available to Americans is cash transfers.
-These types of services are offered by Western Union and MoneyGram.
+These types of services are offered by Western Union.
 Some players will find that their credit card is accepted by an online poker room.
 Players that do not want to send cash to an online poker room may want to try prepaid debit cards.
 International debit card have a higher rate of acceptance at online poker rooms than traditional U.S. based credit and debit cards.

 U.S. players can take advantage of cash transfers for withdrawals as well.
 The biggest issue with cash transfers for withdrawals is the fees associated with these cashouts.
 Most players are willing to pay these fees in exchange for fast cashouts.
 Some U.S. friendly online poker rooms will offer a debit card that works similar to an ATM card.
 This may be used at cash machines or at a point of sale that accepts credit cards.